 - A consistent and stringent endorsement process of partners before implementation,

-- A train-the-trainer program for Implementing Partners on how to grow Better Cotton,
+- A train-the-trainer programme for Implementing Partners on how to grow Better Cotton,

 - Regular monitoring of their performance during implementation, and